 Enhance your subject knowledge

-Last year nearly 40% of trainees in eligible subjects completed additional subject training to enable them to start teacher training.
+In the academic year 2016/17, over a third of trainees in eligible subjects completed additional subject training to enable them to start teacher training.
 If you don’t have a geography degree, or need to refresh your knowledge, you could complete a fully funded subject knowledge enhancement (SKE) course before you start your training – find out more.

 95% of newly qualified teachers are employed in a teaching role within six months of completing their training